odipar/manikin/_posts/2021-03-19-my-first-post.md

 ```
 #### Transitions
 Now that Pure Objects are defined to be immutable, can we also do something useful with them?

-The key is that we always create *new* immutable states: state is explicitly *transitioned* from old to new.
+Yes we can, and the key is that we always create *new* immutable states: state is explicitly *transitioned* from old to new.

 To stay with the *Accountants don't use erasers* example, here is an Account state transition system:
 ```scala